2023 French Open – Wheelchair men's singles

 Tokito Oda defeated Alfie Hewett in the final, 6–1, 6–4 to win the men's singles wheelchair tennis title at the 2023 French Open.
-It was his first major title, making Oda the youngest wheelchair singles champion.
+It was his first major title.
+Aged 17 years and 33 days, Oda became the youngest wheelchair singles champion and youngest men's major champion in any discipline.

 Shingo Kunieda was the reigning champion, but he retired from professional tennis in January 2023.